 Follow these simple instructions to get started with the The Napping House unit study and printables:

-- Buy a copy of the book, The Napping House, or grab one from your local library.
+- Buy a copy of the book, The Napping House by Audrey Wood, or borrow it from your local library.

 - Print the The Napping House unit study and lapbook.

 - Choose the lessons you want to use with your student (a highlighter works great for this).

 - Choose and prepare the lapbook printables you want to use with your student.